matdubuisson/nothing.notes/README.md

 - Nothing Theme
 - Deleting notes
 - Have your notes synced on all your android devices

-## Coming Soon!!!
+- Search Notes
 - Tasks

-- Search notes
+## Coming Soon!!!

 - Edit notes
 - Google account support
 - Notifications
 - Notes with a body

-#### November Update (11/1/2024)
+#### 1.1 Update (11/22/2024)

-The next big update will be the November update it comes out on the 11/1/2024 and it will include the Tasks and Search notes feature.
+The next update will be on the 11/22/2024.
+It comes with the Google Account support.

 ## Latest Update!

-#### Beta 0.3
+#### Full version 1.0

-The Latest Update was on the 10/17/2024 and it includes some bugfixes and new svg icons. https://github.com/ThriveEngineer/nothing.notes/releases/tag/v0.3-beta
+The Latest Update was on the 11/01/2024 and it includes Tasks, Search notes and a new Logo.
+When you want to know more about it here is the Link: https://github.com/ThriveEngineer/nothing.notes/releases/tag/v0.3-beta